Vonng/pigsty/docs/v-pg-provision.md

 Main data disk directory, defaults to `/export`

-Pigsty's default [directory structure] (/zh/docs/concepts/provision/fhs/) assumes that there is a master data disk mount point on the system to hold the database directory.
+Pigsty's default [FHS](r-fhs.md) assumes that there is a master data disk mount point on the system to hold the database directory.